as3057ha/Master-Thesis---Degree-Project-in-Automatic-Control-for-Engineers---FRTM01/GazeboRos.md

 # How to setup Gazebo and Ros

-To setup Gazebo with ROS you have to install ROS, Gazebo and a package that facilitates communication inbetween them called ros-gz
+To setup Gazebo with ROS you have to install ROS, Gazebo and a package that facilitates communication inbetween them called ros-gz.

 There are different distributions of ROS and Gazebo, one can read about them and their compatability [here](https://gazebosim.org/docs/latest/ros_installation).